cheecheeo/resume/cv.md

 * **Portland State University, Department of Civil Engineering** (Portland, Oregon)

     Undergraduate Research Assistant: [ITS Lab](http://its.pdx.edu/), November 2006 -- December 2008
-    - As an undergraduate research assistant on the [Portland Oregon Regional Transportation Archive Listing (PORTAL)](http://portal.its.pdx.edu/Portal/index.php/home/) project, I created a web application displaying archived public transit system data on a Google map.
-I also helped process, aggregate, and query traffic data.
+    - As an undergraduate research assistant on the [Portland Oregon Regional Transportation Archive Listing (PORTAL)](http://portal.its.pdx.edu/Portal/index.php/home/) project, I created a web application using AJAX, PostgreSQL, PHP that displayed archived public transit system data on a Google map.
+I also helped process, aggregate, and query traffic data using Python.

 ## Education